minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-products | The products inside cart which you want us to track.
+products | The products inside cart which you want us to track

 ### Items